 - personal experiences of testing and using the brokers

 - an independent panel of industry expert judges

 - overall reputation within the industry, their innovation and approach to customer service

-Do you have a list of mt4 spread betting brokers?
+Q. Where can I find a list of mt4 spread betting brokers?